Nested Punctual Hilbert Schemes and Commuting Varieties of Parabolic Subalgebras: Hilbert schemes and commuting varieties

 \begin{prop} $\pi_{k,n}$ induces a bijection between irreducible components of $\sxno{n-k}$ of dimension $m$ and irreducible components of $\mathcal \MN^{cyc}(\pp_{k,n})$ of dimension $m+(\dim \pp_{k,n}-n)$.
 The same holds for $\pi'_{k,n}$, $\sxnoemb{n-k}$ and $\mathcal \MN^{cyc}(\qq_{k,n})$.

 \end{prop} \begin{proof} As usual, we give a proof only for $\pp_{k,n}$.

-Let $f:Z_1\rightarrow Z_2$ be an open surjective morphism with irreducible fibers.
+Let $Z_1, Z_2$ be varieties and $f:Z_1\rightarrow Z_2$ be an open surjective morphism with irreducible fibers.
 Then, the pre-image by $f$ of any irreducible component of $Z_2$ is irreducible (\emph{e.g.} see \cite[Proposition 1.1.7]{TY}).
 On the other hand, the image of any irreducible component of $Z_1$ by $f$ is irreducible.
 Hence $f$ induces a bijection between irreducible components of $Z_1$ and $Z_2$.